HelloApurva/Delivery_Time_Estimation/README.md

 # 🚀 Delivery Time Prediction using Machine Learning

-A machine learning project that predicts food delivery time with high accuracy using advanced ensemble models and real-world features.
+Built a machine learning model to predict food delivery time using 45,000+ records and real-world features like traffic, weather, and distance.
+Achieved ~82% R² score using advanced ensemble models like LightGBM and CatBoost.

 ## 📌 Project Overview
 This project focuses on predicting food delivery time using machine learning techniques.
 The goal is to analyze various real-world factors such as traffic conditions, weather, delivery partner details, and distance to estimate accurate delivery duration.